 - to lobby governments and other relevant bodies about matters of concern or importance to our members and their families in relation to their employment and working circumstances

 - for equality monitoring when provided by you.
 The provision of equality monitoring information is not compulsory but providing this will allow E tū to accurately monitor our membership diversity and to take appropriate action to ensure that women and migrant workers are fully represented within the union

 - to comply with legal requirements

 - for promotional and marketing purposes, including communicating information about our products and services

-E tū will keep members’ personal data confidential and will take appropriate measures to protect it against loss, theft or misuse and to safeguard members privacy.
+E tū will keep all personal data confidential and will take appropriate measures to protect it against loss, theft, or misuse and to safeguard members’ and other users’ privacy.
 By joining E tū, a member should understand that we may use some or all personal data members have provided for the above purposes.
 The primary basis upon which E tū process members’ personal data is it is necessary for the legitimate interests of a trade union.
 E tū’s legitimate interests are broadly defined in the E tū’s Union Rules.

 Certain processing is also carried out because it is necessary to comply with the law, including the requirement that trade unions keep an accurate register of members’ names and addresses.
 Therefore, if you wish to be a member, you must provide this information to us.

-E tū may contact you at your home address, by telephone, SMS or email.
-You can change how we communicate with you at any time by visiting the My Etū, and Delegates Site on E tū website: www.etu.nz, member login or using our E tū Union Tooolbox and by contacting E tū Support to do this for you ( E tū Support phone number: 0800 186 466).
+E tū may contact you at your home address, by telephone, video call, SMS, or email.
+You can change how we communicate with you at any time by visiting the My Etū, and Delegates Site on E tū websites: www.etu.nz, www.jobmatch.etu.nz, www.carewatch.org.nz, member or user login or using our E tū Union Toolbox and by contacting E tū Support to do this for you ( E tū Support phone number: 0800 186 466).

 Sharing of information